biosustain/pankb/README.md

 MONGODB_USERNAME = 'pankbDbOwner'
 MONGODB_PASSWORD = '<insert any password you choose>' MONGODB_AUTH_SOURCE = 'pankb'

+## URL address of the separately deployed AI Assistant Web Application
+AI_ASSISTANT_APP_URL = '<insert the url here>'
 ```
-Build the containers with Docker Compose:
+Build or (re-build) the containers with Docker Compose:
 ```
-docker compose up -d --build
+docker compose up -d --build --force-recreate
 ```
 The web-application must now be available in your browser on http://127.0.0.1 (local development) or http://(type-your-public-ip-address-here) (remote server development).
 If you use a virtual machine, your IP address will be the public address of your virtual machine.
 It will use the standard 80 port.
-The command `docker ps` should show two docker containers running:
+The command `docker ps` should show several containers (one with the django web app and wsgi server inside, one with the nginx web server, one with the AI Assistant web app and one with the DEV database if you deploy it locally) up and running:
 ```
 >>> docker ps
 CONTAINER ID   IMAGE                            COMMAND                  CREATED             STATUS             PORTS                                    NAMES